 Elizabeth Howell is the Slaughter and May Lecturer in Corporate Law.
 She is also a Fellow and College Lecturer at Magdalene College.
 Elizabeth is a qualified solicitor, and her research interests include corporate law and capital markets regulation, with particular reference to European financial market regulation.

 Bobby Reddy is a University Lecturer in Corporate Law.
 His primary interests are in corporate governance, cross-border transactions, and mergers and acquisitions.
 Mr. Reddy was a corporate partner at global law firm Latham & Watkins LLP, dividing his time between the London and Washington D.C. offices.

-Felix Steffek is a University Lecturer in Comparative Commercial Law and 3CL Co-Director.
+Felix Steffek is a University Lecturer in Comparative Commercial Law, 3CL Co-Director and the primary instructor for the Deals course.
 His research interests are in commercial, company, insolvency and dispute resolution law.
 As methods he applies doctrinal analysis, comparison of laws, economic analysis and justice theory.
 He has acted as an adviser to national and European legislative bodies as well as to the World Bank.

 Richard Williams is the Hogan Lovells University Lecturer in Corporate Law and is a fellow at Christ's College.
 His primary research interests are in company law and insolvency law, with particular reference to law and economic analysis.
 Dr Williams has published extensively on directors' disqualification and other aspects of corporate and insolvency law.